Thabo Makgoba: Views

 Makgoba believes that 'We must each ask, "Who is my neighbour?" and then treat every individual and our whole global community in ways that uphold the sanctity of life, the dignity of humanity in all our differences, and the integrity of creation.
 These are our touchstones as we follow God's call for social justice here and now.'

 Makgoba is open to discussions on the orthodox Anglican stance on homosexuality.
 The Anglican Diocese of Cape Town, after a Synod held in Cape Town, on 20–22 August 2009, passed a resolution calling the Anglican Church in Southern Africa bishops to give pastoral guidelines for homosexual couples living in "covenanted partnerships".
 At the same time, it was approved an amendment for the resolution which provided that the guidelines "due regard of the mind of the Anglican Communion."
 Makgoba stated that the resolution was "an important first step to saying: 'Lord, how do we do ministry in this context?'
 I'm a developmental person.
 I don't believe in big bangs.
 If you throw a little pebble into water, it sends out concentric circles and hopefully that way change comes from that."
 He also said that "South Africa has laws that approve a civil union in this context, but not in the other countries within our province.
 In central Africa and north Africa, both the Anglican Church and the state say 'no'" and "The reason for this resolution was because we have these parishioners, and the law provides for them to be in that state, so how do we pastorally respond to that?"

 In 2016 Makgoba stated he was "pained" after a church synod rejected a proposal to allow bishops to license gay and lesbian clergy who are in same sex civil marriages to minister in parishes and rejected a motion to provide for prayers of blessing to be offered for those in same sex civil marriages.
 After the synod, which covered churches from Angola, Lesotho, Mozambique, Namibia, South Africa, St Helena, and Swaziland, Makgoba advised "our lesbian sisters and gay brothers: I was deeply pained by the outcome of the debate".
+In 2023, after the Synod of bishops rejected a proposal to bless same-sex unions, the bishops voted for Makgoba's proposal to draft prayers that can be said pastorally with same-sex couples.
+In 2024, Makgoba supported the blessing of same-sex couples in civil unions and spoke in favour of two such proposals at the Provincial Synod; after the Synod rejected the two proposals, Makgoba said, "I had hoped that we would take a decision to incorporate all God's people, regardless of their sexuality."